 • Time required for the College to determine whether applicant’s knowledge, skills, and abilities are substantially equivalent to the standards

-• Registration Committee’s meeting schedule if they must review the application
+• Licence Committee’s meeting schedule if they must review the application

 • College’s response time during periods of high volume

-The table below shows the estimated minimum timelines for four registered psychologist application types.
+The table below shows the estimated minimum timelines for four psychologist application types.

 Application Type Estimated Minimum Timeline

-Currently Registered in a Canadian Jurisdiction 2 months
+Currently Licensed in a Canadian Jurisdiction 1 month

 Educated in Canada or the US (CPA or APA accredited) 8 months